 (b) The actual value of any goods lost or damaged shall be ascertained by reference to its repair cost, replacement cost, resale or fair market value at the time and place of collection, whichever is less.
 In no event shall such value exceed the original cost of the item actually paid by the Customer, plus 10%.

 (c) If a Customer requires 'Extended Cover', it shall fully disclose to the Company, should it so request, the nature of goods to be carried.
 The Company shall, in its sole discretion, decide whether 'Extended Cover' shall apply to any Consignment for which it is requested.

 (a) The Customer must notify the Company of any loss or damage giving rise to a claim within 14 days of the date of despatch.
-The Customer should confirm any loss or damage by returning the completed Company claim form within 28 days of the date of despatch.
+The Customer should confirm any loss or damage by providing the Company with evidence supporting such claim within 28 days of request for such evidence.
 If the Customer fails to do so, the Company shall not be liable for any loss or damage, save and except where the Customer proves that:

 (i) it was not reasonably possible for the Customer to advise the Company or make such claim in writing within the time limit applicable; and

 (ii) such advice or claim was made within a reasonable time in which case the Company shall not have the benefit of exclusion of liability afforded by this Condition 13(a).